eonlepapillon/browserBehaviorTests/README.md

 Small simple tests to test behavior in browsers (mobile)browsers

 ## eventtest
-It let's you test different events on browsers
+This testpage let's you test all the different events of the browsers.

 ## inputtest
-It let's you test hover, active, focus, etc states on browsers
+This testpage let's you test css default, hover, active and focus states of the browsers.

 ## keyboardtest
-It let's you test the keyboard event on browsers
+This testpage let's you test the keyboard event of the browsers.